 Traditional prenups only focus on preserving and protecting specific financial assets in the case of divorce.
-This can be important but divorce is almost always about more than the money.
-As I have mediated divorces over the years I have lost count of the times that I wished I could have met a couple sooner.
-Little things that aren't dealt with, or at least not dealt with well, spin off into bigger issues because we are trained to listen to respond rather than understand.
+This is one element to discuss, but divorce is almost always about more than the money.
+As I have mediated divorces over the years, I have lost count of the times that I wished I could have met a couple sooner.
+Little things that aren't dealt with, or at least not dealt with well, spin off into bigger issues because we are trained to listen to respond rather than listening to understand.

-This is a different kind of prenup.
-Designing our future together is my way of helping couples develop a better understanding of how they each communicate so that we can design a process for addressing change and disagreement that will keep them on track as life goes on.
+This process is different.
+Designing our future together helps couples develop a better understanding of how they each communicate so that we can design a process for addressing change and disagreement that will keep them on track as life goes on.
 We will still address any financial issues that are important to the couple but by creating a tangible touchstone of shared values, visions and dreams, we create a reminder for the couple to come back to when life hits a rough patch.
 We are all more than our dumbest mistake.
 Life will have ups and downs, emotions will flare, wounds will happen.
-We can't prevent all wounds but we can ensure a process for healing so that the wounds are isolated and don't spread through the family.
-If the family path should diverge at some point we can make sure it is done with the same integrity that we started the journey with and respect for the family that was created along the way.
+We can't prevent all wounds, but we can ensure a process for healing so that the wounds are isolated and don't spread through the family.
+If the family path should diverge at some point, we can make sure it is done with the same integrity we started the journey with as well as respect for the family that was created along the way.

-No one likes to think about getting older, so often times important decisions about end-of-life issues are left unmade.
+No one likes to think about getting older, so often times important decisions about later life issues are left unmade.
 Without a set plan, families can find themselves at odds.
 Add in unresolved feelings or other factors such as blended families, and the situation often escalates.